mohi048/fabric-without-DNS/README.md

 excluded_hosts -- IP address to exclude from the fabric task

+4. Define your custom tasks on the function "my_task" or you can create a new function

-4. Execute the fabric task
+5. Execute the fabric task by passing the function name as argument to python file

-fab -f fab-new.py
+fab -f fab-new.py my_task